ChooseWhy Choose This Program?

 What Will You Do?

 No matter what you want to do with your major in sociology or anthropology, you’re going to need an international perspective to thrive in the 21st century.
-Goucher sociology/anthropology students participate in study abroad programs such as the 15-week study abroad program Global-Local Challenges to Sustainability in Costa Rica, as well as at Australia’s University of the Sunshine Coast and the Danish Institute for Study Abroad in Copenhagen.
-Many students also opt to participate in three-week intensive courses abroad.
+Goucher sociology/anthropology students study abroad for a semester or three-week intensive program in 65+ locations around the world.

 Major & Minor Program Contacts